astarte-platform/astarte/apps/astarte_pairing/README.md

 # Test FDO

-> The feature is experimental and PAIRING_ENABLE_FDO must be set to true

 To test FDO, the manufacturer and Device CA keys are required and can be generated from the following tools: